CBT

 Not Either/Or

 Medication can be life-saving.
 It can quiet the storm enough to keep you functional, present, and able to engage with the work.
-CBT teaches you how to read the weather and eventually sail the ship yourself.
+CBT helps you read the weather, understand the pattern, and eventually steer the ship with more control.

-Picture someone living with relentless anxiety — stopped going out, stopped answering messages, eventually stopped leaving the house entirely.
+Picture someone living with relentless anxiety.
+They stop going out, stop answering messages, and eventually stop leaving the house entirely.
 A doctor prescribes medication.
 The anxiety subsides.
-Life becomes survivable — but not fuller.
+Life becomes survivable, but not necessarily fuller.
 Avoidance deepens quietly in the background, and the medication becomes the thing holding them in the same spot while they wait to feel ready for a life they keep putting off.

-When the medication is reduced or stopped, the same fear returns — often stronger, because the brain spent that entire time confirming that the only way to feel okay was the pill.
+When the medication is reduced or stopped, the same fear can return, often stronger, because the brain spent that entire time confirming that the only way to feel okay was the pill.
 It never learned another route.
 They're not starting from zero.
 They're starting further back than when they began.

 I used to be afraid of medication.
-I worried it would flatten everything — that if the symptoms were managed, I'd have nothing left to work with in therapy.
+I worried it would flatten everything, and that if the symptoms were managed, I would have nothing left to work with in therapy.
 What I eventually understood was that I had it backwards.
 Medication didn't make the work impossible.
 It made the work accessible.
 It quieted the noise enough that I could actually hear what was underneath it.
-We treated what was chemical and what was learned — not as competing approaches, but as two parts of the same repair.
+We treated what was chemical and what was learned, not as competing approaches, but as two parts of the same repair.
 Together, they didn't blunt the process.
 They made it survivable enough to actually do.

 Medication = Relief